GavinLIgy/GavinLI.github.io/_pages/cv.md

 Education
 ======
 * B.Eng in the Department of Electrical Engineering, City University of Hong Kong, 2020
-* Ph.D in the Department of Electrical Engineering, City University of Hong Kong, 2025 (expected)
+* Ph.D in the Department of Electrical Engineering, City University of Hong Kong, 2025

 Work Experiences
 ======